Car Accident Lawyer St. Catharines

 How to Avoid Common Car Accidents in St. Catharines

-At Grillo Barristers, we strongly believing in community and have active servicing our community since 1984.
+At Grillo Law, we strongly believing in community and have active servicing our community since 1984.
 We believe it is the responsibility of the police, the government, insurance companies, personal injury lawyers, and all other stakeholders to reduce car accidents in Ontario.
 Below are the common causes of car accidents in St. Catharines and elsewhere in Ontario and tips on what you can do to prevent them.

 Request a FREE